The Yellow Breeches: Fly Fishing Guiding and Instruction On the Yellow Breeches

 © 2007 E. P. Macri Jr.

-least.
-This is a good place to study what happens to fish when they are constantly under pressure from anglers, poachers and just about
+is a good place to study what happens to fish when they are constantly under pressure from anglers, poachers and

 The Trout Fishery on Yellow Breeches

-are fished out and many are poached out before the season.
-The fly zone is no
+water many fish are fished out and many are poached out before the season.
+The fly zone

-seldom caught because the stream is pounded so hard and these fish seldom feed in the day time.
-In the fly zone you must be off the stream
+because the stream is pounded so hard and these fish seldom feed in the day time.
+In the fly zone you must be

 The Yellow Breeches Ecology